 Born in Zambia, baritone Themba Mvula completed his training at Birmingham Conservatoire where he was winner of the Gordon Clinton English Song Prize.
-More recently he was awarded second prize in the Bologna International Vocal Competition, and was a finalist in the inaugural By Voice Alone competition.
-In 2020 he was due to debut with English Touring Opera as Mel in Tippet’s The Knot Garden before cancellation due to COVID-19, and sang Frazier in Theater an der Wien’s 2020 production of Porgy and Bess after working as a soloist and member of the Olivier Award winning ensemble for English National Opera.
+More recently, he was awarded second prize in the Bologna International Vocal Competition, and was a finalist in the inaugural By Voice Alone competition.
+In 2020 Themba was due to debut with English Touring Opera as Mel in Tippet’s The Knot Garden, before cancellation due to COVID-19, and sang Frazier in Theater an der Wien’s production of Porgy and Bess, having worked as a soloist and member of the Olivier Award winning ensemble for English National Opera.
 In 2021 Themba sang in recital with Roderick Williams for the Brighton Festival and will sing Hanezò L’amico Fritz for Opera Holland Park.
 In 2022 he will make his role debut as Marullo Rigoletto for Opera North.

 Themba has also performed roles in a number of contemporary works including the title role in Bhekizizwe by Robert Fokkens and Mkhululi Mabija in a filmed production for Opera Ddraig.
 He also starred as Vithobai in The Life to Come by Louis Mander and Stephen Fry for Surrey Opera.

 Although artist biographies are updated frequently please contact us for the latest version.
 This biography should not be reproduced or altered without permission.